 2. Garud Chatti Waterfall

 The next two Rishikesh waterfalls on this list are both located on the southern banks of the Ganges.
-The first, Garud Chatti Waterfall, is less popular than Neer Garh waterfall, but can still draw a crowd.
+While Garud Chatti Waterfall, is less popular than Neer Garh waterfall, it certainly can still draw a crowd.

 Luckily, there are several levels to explore after reaching the first waterfall following a 1.5KM hike into the Rajaji Forest.
 The two main tiers have shallow pools that are great for swimming and enjoying a fresh waterfall shower.

 3. Patna Waterfall

 Found just a short distance from Garud Chatti waterfall, Patna waterfall is a less impressive, but less visited waterfall near Rishikesh.